What Is a TWIC Card and How Do You Get One?

 truck driver with a twic card

-TWIC, which stands for Transportation Worker Identification Credential, is necessary for a couple different types of truckers and provides a few benefits, but you won’t receive your card immediately after you apply.
-Therefore, it’s important to complete the application as soon as possible and begin the process before any business is scheduled.
+TWIC stands for Transportation Worker Identification Credential.
+A TWIC card is necessary for a couple different types of truckers, but you won’t receive your card immediately after you apply.
+Therefore, it’s important to complete the application as soon as possible and begin the process before you start finding and scheduling loads to haul.

 Here’s a full breakdown of everything you need to know related to TWIC cards.

-A TWIC (Transportation Worker Identification Credential) is a federal ID card issued by the TSA (Transportation Security Administration) used for granting access to transportation workers who need access to secure maritime locations.
+A TWIC (Transportation Worker Identification Credential) badge is a federal ID card issued by the TSA used for granting access to transportation workers who need access to secure maritime locations.
 Since the Maritime Transportation Security Act introduced new regulations in 2002, the credential has been necessary for all workers needing access to maritime vessels and facilities.

 The TSA issues TWIC cards to not just transportation workers, but also members of the US Coast Guard and USCG employees.
 For any business at ports or related areas, a trucker needs to qualify for a TWIC card.